thelaith/satire-empire/README.md

 ---

-**Satire Empire** - Empowering developers with intelligent multi-agent collaboration. 🚀
+**Satire Empire** - Where strategy meets satire in the battle for global influence. 🎮